 Here she is…♥

 I am in love with how she came out.
-So pretty and delicate as she was meant to be.
+So pretty and delicate.

-The colors are perfect and the silver metallic overlay and feminine pulls from Hickory Hardware just finish it off right.
+The colors are perfect and the silver metallic overlay and feminine pulls just finish it off right.

 Thanks to my hubby, you wouldn’t even know a drawer was missing.

 I hope you’ve enjoyed this transformation as much as I have.
-Do pin and share so others can be inspired to think twice before leaving a dumpster dresser in distress.
+Pin and share to inspire to think twice before leaving a dumpster dresser in distress.